Seven Ways to Repurpose Your Blog in Other Marketing Tools

 1. Link your blog with Facebook and Twitter.

 This is the simplest way to repurpose blog posts and if you aren’t already doing this you are missing the boat.
-Import your blog into Facebook using the “Notes” feature.
-This can either be into your personal profile page, your business fan page or both.
+Use a plugin like “Jetpack” to automatically share your blog posts on all your social networks.
 This way people who never visit your website will still see your content.

 Tweet about it.
-Many blogging tools allow you to automatically send out a Tweet whenever you publish a new post.
+Jetpack will automatically send out a Tweet whenever you publish a new post.
 But that’s not the only way to repurpose yourself on Twitter.
 If you include an interesting statistic in your blog post, send a Tweet including the statistic plus a link to your blog post.
 If you answer a provocative question, ask the question in Twitter with a link to your blog post.

 2. Edit blog posts for ezinearticles.com